tfgg/yournextmep/_candidates/eu2014/bnp/bob-brindley.md

 person: bob-brindley
 region: east-midlands
 party: bnp
-title: East Midlands - British National Party - Bob Brindley
+title: Bob Brindley is running for MEP in East Midlands for the British National Party
 incumbent: false
 ---